 Liberalization of foreign trade

-Al-Shabaab benefits from the lack of financial monitoring.
-The Islamists use the domestic financial institutions and mobile money services to store and transfer large sums of money collected through revenues and the extortion of fees.
+Al-Shabaab benefits from the lack of monitoring.
+The Islamists use domestic financial institutions and mobile money services to store and transfer large sums of money collected through revenues and the extortion of fees.

 Banking system